3dproger/LazyComposer/README.md

 </p>

 * Just launch the program and enjoy the masterpiece music!
-* Make sure your PC supports midi playback
+* Make sure your device supports midi playback
 * You can also switch tracks and save songs to file
 * [Examples MIDI](examples)
 * <b><a href="/../../releases">Download</a></b>